erinata/SublimeMarkdownBuild/README.md

 ## Operating Systems

-I only tested this on Windows, I hope that it works on OSX and Linux.
+This package should work on Windows, OSX, and Linux

 ## License